saoron/generator-node-express-firebase/readme.md

 ## Contribute

-By seperating the current stable code from the cutting-edge development we hope to provide a stable and efficient workflow for users and developers alike.

 When submitting an issue, please follow the [guidelines](https://github.com/yeoman/yeoman/blob/master/contributing.md#issue-submission).
 Especially important is to make sure Yeoman is up-to-date, and providing the command or commands that cause the issue.

 When submitting a bugfix, try to write a test that exposes the bug and fails before applying your fix.
 Submit the test alongside the fix.